chandrakatore2004/Project_01_maven-web-app/README.md

-## After deployment done to test open browser and access the http://LoadBalancer/maven-web-app/
+## After deployment is complete, open the browser and access the application http://LoadBalancer/maven-web-app/